linegrinder/Hearthstone-Battlegrounds-Hotkeys/README.md

 ## Usage Tips

 - **Change hotkeys:** Click the button next to each action
+- **Resolution:** Select your monitor resolution to automatically scales click positions
-- **Custom positions:** Check "Use Custom Click Positions" and click "Capture" buttons
+- **Custom positions:** Select "Custom" radio button and use "Capture" buttons for exact positioning
+- **Disable hotkeys:** Each hotkey can be individually disabled/enabled with the × button
-- **Access settings:** Right-click the system tray icon
+- **Access settings:** Click the system tray icon
 - **One-click actions:** Press your hotkey and the action happens instantly

 ## Compiling from Source (instead of using .exe)